You’re confident that you have what it takes to be a successful educational entrepreneur. Have you found the right platform to help you do this?

-Since I began selling courses, I have had many struggles finding the right place to learn my entrepreneurial skills.
+I’ve had a fair share of struggles in choosing the perfect place to develop my entrepreneurial skills since I started selling courses.
 I jumped from platform to platform until I settled down with Kajabi once I became more confident.
-I may have already found the right one, but that won’t stop me from giving you sound advice to guide you through your journey.
+Although I might have found the right one for me, that doesn’t mean I can’t give sound advice to help you on your journey.

 For those of you who prefer a more visual experience, here is a video review from Legit Marketing Reviews’ YouTube channel.
-To get a comprehensive overview of Kajabi, you may still want to check out our article below.
+Do check out our article below, however, because it has a comprehensive overview of Kajabi.

 Some of you may have recognized the name “Kajabi” in passing.
 But for most of you who are not well aware, it is a popular online course management service that’s best known for its all-in-one nature – essentially, you have nearly every solution imaginable to help you create and sell course content within your reach.

 Kajabi‘s claim to be a one-stop shop is enough for established and developing edupreneurs to love.
-It has received many glowing reviews, although there are some valid points of criticism.
+For this reason, it has received plenty of glowing reviews, though there are some valid criticisms here and there.
 It’s no wonder why Trustpilot has scored Kajabi an outstanding 4.6 out of 5.

 Kajabi’s Key Features

-Kajabi is best known for its intuitive interface, wide range of customization and flexible editing capabilities.
-Its course builder is designed to give you the tools needed to cultivate a convenient educational experience between you and your students.
+Kajabi is primarily known for its simple yet intuitive interface, generous range of customization, and flexible editing capabilities.
+The course builder gives you all the tools you need to create a seamless educational experience for your students and you.
 Its website editor and free hosting let you create a completely personalized space that you can share with anyone.

 And it doesn’t stop here, because Kajabi has so much more to offer – its built-in suite of marketing tools, on one hand, works as impressively as most third-party providers combined.
 It is notable that LMS platforms have sales pipelines included.
 Other LMS platforms require you to connect with a separate service that offers this feature.
-Kajabi’s support and learning resources are reliable, as you would expect.
+On the other, Kajabi’s learning and support resources are as reliable as you could expect.

 The Pros and Cons of Using Kajabi

 Kajabi follows a unique business model that’s not often used by other LMS platforms and is all-in-one in nature, and with it, there are plenty of perks.
-Another benefit is that you don’t have to integrate with third party apps.
-Nearly all course management and marketing tools can be found within Kajabi.
+One of these is the minimization of needing to integrate with third-party apps, as nearly all the course management and marketing tools are found in-house.
 Another lies in revenue – Kajabi takes none of its shares, meaning you get to keep 100% of your profit from selling content.

 It’s important to note the many benefits of Kajabi’s business model.
 However, it is equally important to not overlook its drawbacks.
 The pricing alone is obvious as plans start at a whopping hundred dollars more than other services.
 The lack of a free plan doesn’t help either.
 Plus, many of its users don’t appreciate the lack of other essential course management tools within the platform, particularly certifications.
-However, the cons, fortunately, don’t greatly outweigh the pros, and, despite the few inconveniences, Kajabi is still worth trying.
-Thinkific Vs Kajabi
+Kajabi’s cons aren’t as severe as its pros.
+However, they are still worth considering.
+Kajabi Vs Upside Down

 Does it have a free plan?
 No, but it offers a 14-day free trial